2024 Telangana Social Educational Employment Economic Caste Survey: Findings

 The data, gathered voluntarily and confidentially, spanned 75 fields, offering a granular view of socio-economic conditions.

 Implications

-Telangana Minister N. Uttam Kumar Reddy described the survey as a landmark study, unmatched in rigor since India's independence.
-An 11-member expert panel, chaired by former Supreme Court Justice B. Sudarshan Reddy, was tasked with analyzing the data to recommend policies.
+Telangana Minister N. Uttam Kumar Reddy described the survey as a landmark study, unmatched in rigour since India's independence.
+An 11 member expert panel, chaired by former Supreme Court Justice B. Sudershan Reddy, was tasked with analysing the data to recommend policies.

 The results are poised to expand reservation quotas in education, employment, and politics, potentially exceeding the 50% limit, as pushed by Chief Minister Reddy.
-The survey's approach has fueled calls for a nationwide caste census, positioning Telangana as a model.
+The survey's approach has fuelled calls for a nationwide caste census, positioning Telangana as a model.

 Reception

-The survey's rapid execution, covering 841,000 GHMC households by November 17, 2024, earned widespread notice.
+The survey's rapid execution, covering 841,000 GHMC households by 17 November 2024, earned widespread notice.
 It advanced Congress's social justice agenda, though some opposition figures were critiqued for relying on outdated statistics.
-The Telangana Legislative Assembly highlighted the survey's policy potential before adjourning on February 5, 2025.
+The Telangana Legislative Assembly highlighted the survey's policy potential before adjourning on 5 February 2025.